 - an effective Food Contact Substance Notification (FCN)

-Food and beverage manufacturers are likely to face two main challenges when dealing with regulations:
+Food and beverage manufacturers are likely to face two main challenges when dealing with food regulations:

 - Internationalization – It can already be difficult and cumbersome to comply with regulations in one country, but it is even more challenging when a company has to deal with different markets.
 Legislations are complex and differ from one country to another.
 Ensuring that each product is labeled correctly and completely following local, national and international laws is one of the major challenges of food and consumer goods businesses.